The latest version of the mainline ATLAS distribution (ATLAS 3.10) includes support for ARM NEON. It is available from the ATLAS download page.

 If you have no errors, you will see the 37 lines in this file for a multicore machine, or the 22 lines in this file for a single core machine.
 If you have errors, the output of scope will usually be a lot longer, and will include bits of difficult to interpret detail from the test runs that failed.
 If you see anything other than the 37 lines of scope output from a successful run, that's a failure, and you should not use the ATLAS libraries you tested.

-If any test failures occur, please let us know.
-If you're familiar with tracking down errors through the output stored in the res directory, please try to identify the routines which failed.
+If any test failures occur, the output stored in the res directory may help you to identify the routines which failed.